G-Two/homeassistant-subaru/README.md

 2. Click "Restart" to restart Home Assistant
 3. Your changes will be loaded

-## Notes
+### Notes

 - The container uses the official Home Assistant devcontainer image
-- Configuration files are stored in `.devcontainer/` and should persist after container rebuild
+- HA configuration files and logs are stored in `.devcontainer/config` and will persist between container rebuilds